rishikeshrmadan/vrep_eysip_reports/daily_reports/sq3_daily_rep/sq3_d3_rep.rst

 Work done:
 ----------
-1. Explored diffrent types of grippers and their mechanisms
-2. designed an arm structure in fusion 360
+1. importing basic structures designed in fusion 360 into coppeliasim(vrep)
-3. Created documentation using sphinx
+2. assembling and simulation of basic structures in coppeliasim(vrep)

 Insights and Learnings:
 -----------------------
-1. Various mechanisms of arms and grippers
+1. importing mesh into vrep
-2. learnt about joints in fusion 360
+2. assembling and simulation in vrep
-3. Documtation using sphinx

 Research & links:
 -----------------
-1. :ref:`bb_d1_1`
-2. :ref:`bb_d1_2`
+:ref:`bb_d3_1`

 Rushikesh Khoche
 ================